visgl/deck.gl/docs/shader-modules/project.md

 mat3 project_get_orientation_matrix(vec3 up)
 ```

-Returns a matrix that rotates any vector defined in the default common space to a new orientation, such that `vec3(0, 0, 1)` is aligned with `up`.
+Returns a matrix that rotates any vector defined in the default common space to a new orientation, such that `vec3(0, 0, 1)` is aligned with `up`. `up` is a normal in common space.

 ## Remarks